-The Fintel Library Instruction Program seeks to provide an introduction to information literacy skills in relation to research and information seeking.
-The instruction librarian will guide the students towards knowledge of information resources, provide analytic and critical thinking skills and help instill the judgment they need to use them intelligently.
-An information literate student will have the skills necessary for lifelong learning, and Fintel Library hopes to foster those skills in our instruction classes.
+Fintel Library's instruction program provides an introduction to information literacy skills in relation to research and information seeking.
+Librarians will guide the students towards knowledge of information resources, provide analytic and critical thinking skills and help instill the judgment they need to use them intelligently.

-Faculty members teaching courses with a research component should request one or more library instruction sessions led by a subject liaison librarian or consider requesting a combination of library instruction and research appointments with their subject liaison librarian.
+Faculty members teaching courses with a research component are strongly encouraged to request one or more library instruction sessions led by a subject liaison librarian or consider requesting a combination of library instruction and research appointments with their subject liaison librarian.

-Faculty must be present when the class meets with the instruction librarian.
+Faculty must be present when the class meets with the librarian.
 If you would like to schedule a library instruction session please fill out the INSTRUCTION REQUEST FORM.
 Please include a syllabus and the assignment that students will be working on.

 INQ/HNRS 100’s (Intro to Research)